 - Top performers: 3%

-The patient no-show rate is a crucial KPI for independent healthcare practices because it directly impacts both operational efficiency and financial performance.
-High no-show rates lead to wasted time slots that could have been allocated to other patients.
+The patient no-show rate is a crucial KPI because it affects operational efficiency and revenue.
+High no-show levels waste appointment slots that could be used for other patients.
+Workflows slow down, and staff spend extra time rescheduling.

 Practice automation strategies to achieve this include implementing automated reminder systems, adopting flexible scheduling policies, or providing incentives for on-time attendance.